rechavez/DDS_401_TeamNI_Case_Study1/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 </table>

 ###Relationship of ABV to IBU

 We understand your concern that further increase to the ABV of Jupiter IPA will negatively affect the beer's IBU.
 The data currently shows no need for such a concern.
-In fact the IBU seems to increase with ABV.
-Although the relationship is not very strong.
-Whether the ABV is causing the increase in the IBU or tastes in high ABV coincide with tasts in high IBU warrants further research by R&D.
+In fact the IBU seems to increase with ABV, albeit with a relatively loose correlation.

 ```r